nonexnix/placeholder-api/README.md

 ## Strategies

-I used expressjs as a tool for creating an API, and prisma on create the database schema easier and faster.
+I used expressjs as a tool for creating an API, and prisma on creating the database schema easier and faster.

 ## Techonologies